88888888oleg/textstyle_generator/README.md

 part 'generated/text_styles.g.dart';
 ```

-If no custom palette is provided, the default text color will be const Color(0xFF000000) (pure black).
+If no custom palette is provided, the default text color will be `const Color(0xFF000000)` (pure black).

+---

 ## 🚀 Quick Start